allenwest24/File-Infector-Virus/README.md

 # File-Infector-Virus
-Created a self-replicating file-infector virus that will copy itself to a new file within the directory it is executed in, then whenever that file is run, it will happen again.
+Created a self-replicating file-infector virus that will copy itself to a new file within the directory.
+Then, whenever the infected  file is run, it will execute its normal functionality and infect another file in the directory.

 # Introduction